9:30 AM - 1:00 PM, 4:30 PM - 9:00 PM

 • White patches or bleeding

-Persistent sore tongue may indicate infections, vitamin deficiencies, or other oral health issues that require professional diagnosis.
+Persistent tongue soreness may indicate underlying oral or medical conditions that require professional treatment.

 Sore Tongue Treatment in Tambaram